indigo-dc/orchent/README.md

 ## Usage
 orchent helps you as much as possible:
 ```
-./orchent --help
+$ orchent --help
-usage: orchent --url=URL [<flags>] <command> [<args> ...]
+usage: orchent [<flags>] <command> [<args> ...]

 The orchestrator client.
-Please store your access token in the 'ORCHENT_TOKEN' environment variable: 'export ORCHENT_TOKEN=<your access token>'
+Please store your access token in the 'ORCHENT_TOKEN'
+environment variable: 'export ORCHENT_TOKEN=<your access token>'.
+If you need to
+specify the file containing the trusted root CAs use the 'ORCHENT_CAFILE'
+environment variable: 'export ORCHENT_CAFILE=<path to file containing trusted
+CAs>'.

 Flags:
-      --help     Show context-sensitive help (also try --help-long and --help-man).
+      --help     Show context-sensitive help (also try --help-long and
+                 --help-man).
       --version  Show application version.
-  -u, --url=URL  the base url of the orchestrator rest interface
+  -u, --url=URL  the base url of the orchestrator rest interface.
+Alternative
+                 the environment variable 'ORCHENT_URL' can be used: 'export
+                 ORCHENT_URL=<the_url>'

 Commands:
   help [<command>...]